thom-dani/BondMatcher/README.md

     ```
     ./prepareCinemaDataBase.sh W6_bifdrop_sp_along_tunneling_pathways.tar.gz
     ```
-    This will create a cinema data base of electron densities (in *.vti format) which can be interactively explored within ParaView using the TTK Cinema filters (typically, `TTKCinemaReader` to read the database, followed by `TTKCinemaQuery` to select entries, followed by `TTKCinemaProductReader` to load the selected densities, see the above example).
+    This will create a cinema database of electron densities (in *.vti format) which can be interactively explored within ParaView using the TTK Cinema filters (typically, `TTKCinemaReader` to read the database, followed by `TTKCinemaQuery` to select entries, followed by `TTKCinemaProductReader` to load the selected densities, see the above example).

     Optionally, to create the cinema database of corresponding extremum graphs, enter the following command (this will take a **LONG** time, if needed decrease the resolution parameter from `512` to lower values):
     ```